murshidmp/appointment-booking-system/README.md

 # Appointment Booking System

 This project is a full-stack Appointment Booking System that allows users to view available time slots and book appointments.
-The system consists of a NestJS backend (using PostgreSQL) and a reusable HTML/CSS/JS frontend plugin.
+The system consists of a NestJS backend (using PostgreSQL) and a reusable HTML/CSS/JS frontend plugin that has been updated with Tailwind CSS for an enhanced UI experience.

 ## Functionalities